Shuqin2025/ssge-website/concepts/Runtime.md

 ---

-## Runtime Philosophy
+## Runtime Principles

-The Runtime should always know:
+A Governance Runtime should always preserve:

-What happened.

-Why it happened.

-How it happened.

-Who initiated it.

-Which policy was applied.
+* what happened
+* why it happened
+* how it happened
+* which semantic context existed
+* which governance policies were applied
+* which semantic states evolved

-Which evidence was produced.
+* what execution evidence was generated

-Nothing important should disappear during execution.
+No critical semantic transformation should become invisible during execution.

 ---